Monday, June 30, 2025

-If you would like help in looking into how to move your hydrocarbon liquids and reduce your emissions, contact us via email in the Blog and check out our ESC website!
+If you would like help in looking into how to transport your product efficiently, safely, and with less of a carbon footprint from your terminal, contact us via email in the Blog and check out our ESC website!

-**Disclaimer: Please see the GCPD’s Announcement for specifics. **
+**Disclaimer: Please see the Port Houston’s Announcement for specific details. **

 Happy Monday!
-Welcome back to another week of ESC News Blog!
+Welcome to another week of ESC News Blog!
+It was another beautiful sunny day in the city!

-If you would like help in looking into how to update your terminal and docks, contact us via email in the Blog and check out ESC's website for contact information!
+If you would like help in looking into how to transport your product efficiently and with less of a carbon footprint, contact us via the email in the Blog and check out our ESC website!

 We hope you have a wonderful evening and a great week!

-U.S. EIA Monthly Reports for MER and EPM are now available!
+U.S. EIA Monthly Reports for MER, Petroleum Supply, Biofuels, and Others are now available!

 Happy Friday!

-The US Energy Information Administration (EIA) released their Monthly Energy Review & Electric Power Monthly Reports by March 28, 2025, they are now available from the EIA website.
+The US Energy Information Administration (EIA) released their monthly reports for Petroleum Supply, Biofuels, and Others for May 2025, they are now available on the EIA website.

 See what happened in the Monthly Energy Review (MER) by clicking the link: Total Energy Monthly Data - U.S. Energy Information Administration (EIA).